DCC-EX/dcc-ex.github.io/docs/reference/hardware/power-supplies.rst

 Do I need two power supplies?
 ==============================

 Well, you at least need two voltages.
-While it is possible to get multiple voltages from one power supply, how to do that will be covered in the advanced section.
+It is possible to get multiple voltages from one power supply, how to do that is covered below in the :ref:`Using one power supply with cheap converters to power everything section`.
 Both your microcontroller (the Arduino) and the motor controller need power.
-While we recommend a 9 Volt, 1 Amp, DC power supply for the microcontroller, there are other ways to power it.
+While we recommend a 7-9 Volt, 1 Amp, DC power supply for an Arduino Uno or Mega, there are other ways to power it.
 The voltage requirement to the motor controller does not change based on how you power your Arduino, you need the correct voltage and amperage for your guage and layout.

 Four ways to power the Arduino
 ----------------------------------